 Parent-to-the-University emergency contact can be made twenty-four hours a day, seven days a week through Public Safety and Security at 610-660-1111.
 Emergency contact for resident students (students living in a campus residence hall) can be made to the Residence Life Office from 9:00 a.m. to 5:00 p.m.
 Monday through Friday at 610-660-1062.

 All federal work-study jobs on campus can be found at:

 Additionally, students can apply for non-work-study employment on campus at ARAMARK Dining Service (610-660-1170), at Athletics/Fieldhouse at (610-660-1707); or at Facilities Management (610-660-3000).
 Employment near campus may occasionally be found through listings at the Career Development Office in Overbrook Hall (610-660-3100).

-The web link for the Financial Aid Office:
+The web link for Student Records and Financial Services:

 The Office of Safety and Security publishes annual parking policies.
 In general, freshmen are not permitted to have cars on campus.
 Sophomores, likewise, are not permitted to have cars on campus, except for those residing in buildings with building-specific parking for residents.
 In this case, sophomores receive a parking decal that allows parking only in that facilitiy's lot.
 For more information, please visit: